enzomanuelmangano/text-localizer/packages/docs/docs/api-reference/text-localizer.md

 sidebar_position: 1
 ---

-# TextLocalizer
+# Text Localizer

-The TextLocalizer is undoubtedly the main core of the packages.
+The Text Localizer is undoubtedly the main core of the packages.
 Its task is to enclose and coordinate translations with each other.
 In concrete terms, it is implemented as a class that accepts as constructor parameters a Typescript Record with the possible languages as keys and the translations associated with the languages as values.

 ```tsx